pranavchat14/pranavchat.github.io/_posts/2024-06-29-dont-think-of-a-green-elephant.markdown

 #### What Goes on in a Human's Mind When They See a Negative Cue?

-In the case of humans, how it happens is that for each word, there exists in mind a many-to-one mapping with visuals of objects it might represent.
-And those visuals are combined with different degrees of variations or say weights, to form a coherent image.

-And in the case of a negative cue, it is usually the case that a negative cue is interpreted and appended to the scene after the scene has already been visualized.
+What happens in the case of a negative cue is that it is interpreted and appended to the scene after the scene has already been visualized.
 For example, if I am asked not to think of a red apple, I would visualize a red apple first and then append the negative cue to erase the apple from the scene.

 The combination of word negations and their visual counterparts do not exist even for us, and there is always a bit of post-processing that happens to erase the visuals of the object from the scene.